Are you or someone else in immediate danger?

 Everyone

-The Openness Project Helpline provides free and confidential support and information by phone and text message (SMS).
-We are...
+National Male Survivor Helpline provides free confidential support and information over phone, text message (SMS), online chat...

 Text